cblanken/cblanken.github.io/content/SuperGuesser.md

     exit('Invalid')
 ```

+{{ mathjax() }}

 In this case, the program would exit if the guess is __NOT__ 5 alphabetic characters.
 This matches the behavior we've seen when running the compiled binary and leads us to different assumptions about the possible problem space.
-Restricting our guess to all lowercase alphabetic characters means we only have $ 26^5 $ possibilities.
+Restricting our guess to all lowercase alphabetic characters means we only have \$ 26^5 \$ possibilities.
 That comes out to a measly 11,881,376 possible guesses.
 We should be able to write a program to do that for us.
 Enter `brute.py`.

 ## Solution
 ```python